15. Challenge partners – roles and responsibilities

 Those wishing to be challenge partners for more than one school should attend professional learning which prepares them for their unique role and responsibilities.
 Participants are accredited as challenge partners in school reviews after completing the professional learning.
 Their profiles, contact details and specialist expertise can be provided to principals and SEILs for their consideration in selecting challenge partners.

 The challenge partners’ main tasks are outlined in this section.
-For more detail about how these tasks relate to the broader review process, and the roles and responsibilities of all participants in the review, refer to section 4 and other tools and resources listed throughout.
-An A3 printable checklist for the review process can also be downloaded (staff login required).
+For more detail about how these tasks relate to the broader review process, and the roles and responsibilities of all participants in the review, refer to and other tools and resources listed throughout.
+An (staff login required).

 School review participants